Unity-Technologies/com.unity.perception/Tutorial/Phase3.md

 ### <a name="step-3">Step 3: Keep Track of USim Runs Using USim-CLI</a>

-To keep track of the progress of your USim run, you will need to use USim's command-line interface (USim CLI).
-Detailed instructions for the USim CLI are provided [here](https://github.com/Unity-Technologies/Unity-Simulation-Docs/blob/master/doc/quickstart.md#download-unity-simulation-quickstart-materials).
+To keep track of the progress of your USim run, you will need to use USim's command-line interface (USim-CLI).
+Detailed instructions for USim-CLI are provided [here](https://github.com/Unity-Technologies/Unity-Simulation-Docs/blob/master/doc/quickstart.md#download-unity-simulation-quickstart-materials).
 For the purposes of this tutorial, we will only go through the most essential commands, which will help us know when our USim run is complete and where to find the produced dataset.

-* **Action**: Download the latest version of `unity_simulation_bundle.zip` from [here](https://github.com/Unity-Technologies/Unity-Simulation-Docs/releases)
+* **Action**: Download the latest version of `unity_simulation_bundle.zip` from [here](https://github.com/Unity-Technologies/Unity-Simulation-Docs/releases).

-**Note**: If you are using a MacOS computer, we recommend using the _**curl**_ command from the Terminal to download the file, in order to avoid issues caused by the MacOS Gatekeeper when running the CLI.
+**Note**: If you are using a MacOS computer, we recommend using the _**curl**_ command from the Terminal to download the file, in order to avoid issues caused by the MacOS Gatekeeper when using the CLI.
 You can use these commands:
 ```
 curl -Lo ~/Downloads/unity_simulation_bundle.zip <URL-unity_simulation_bundle.zip>
 unzip ~/Downloads/unity_simulation_bundle.zip -d ~/Downloads/unity_simulation_bundle